Jacobocpe12/MCPO_Browser-Agent/webui-mcp-stack/README.md

 ### How MCPO is configured

-The MCPO container now runs in **config-only** mode so it can attach to the already running Playwright, TARS, and Vision Fusion MCP servers without extra CLI flags.
+The MCPO container now runs in **config-only** mode so it can attach to the already running Playwright, TARS, and Playwright Vision MCP servers without extra CLI flags.
 The bundled [`mcpo/config.json`](./mcpo/config.json) uses the required hyphenated `streamable-http` type and advertises all endpoints:

 ```json
 {